 The Cabiri Programs

-The Cabiri performance troupe was formed as theatrical emissaries of The Anunnaki Project.
-The troupe appears at festivals and events throughout the region, including: Burien Arts-A-Glow, Arts In Nature Festival, Burien Strawberry Festival, DaVinci Days Festival, Circus of Dreams, Kirkland Uncorked, and the Moisture Festival.
+The Cabiri appears at festivals and events throughout the region, including: Burien Arts-A-Glow, Arts In Nature Festival, Burien Strawberry Festival, DaVinci Days Festival, Circus of Dreams, Kirkland Uncorked, and the Moisture Festival.
 Major self-produced events include: “Gods of the Night,” “Carpathian Dawn," "Tarhun: Legend of the Lightning God" and our annual "Ghost Game" Halloween dessert theater cabaret, now in its seventh year.
 In 2014, the Cabiri will present the first installment of the TEA Trilogy - TEWAZ at the Cornish Playhouse.
 In 2015, the next installment of the TEA Trilogy - EZID will be performed June 12-20 at the Cornish Playhouse.

-The Anunnaki Project sponsors multiple forms of education in performing arts, including workshops in mask-making, character development, physical theater, and aerial dance.
-We offer a regular series of four- to eight-week classes in Beginning Trapeze, Aerial Dance Improvisation, Aerial Sling, and Fire Dancing.
+The Cabiri sponsors multiple forms of education in performing arts, including workshops in mask-making, character development, physical theater, and aerial dance.
+We offer a regular series of four- to eight-week classes in trapeze, aerial silks, hoop, and aerial sling.

 Apprentice Training Program